 Power Minister R K Singh on Friday said that India will not import power equipment from China, amid a border standoff with China.

-During a virtual press conference with state counterparts, he also asserted that the equipment import from China and Pakistan would not be permitted especially on the basis of inspection.
+During a virtual press conference with state counterparts, he also asserted that the equipment imported from China and Pakistan would not be permitted especially on the basis of inspection.

-He further said state discoms should not give orders for supply of equipment to Chinese firms.
+He further said state discoms should not give orders for the supply of equipment to Chinese firms.

 He said: “This (huge import of power equipment) is something we cannot tolerate that a country will transgress into our territory….we will not take anything from China and Pakistan.”

 He further said, “we will not give permission for import from Prior Reference countries.
 We are affected.
 There could be malware or trojan horse in those (imports from China) which they can activate remotely (to cripple our power systems).”

 Prior reference counties share land borders with us.

 Singh further said that it is a pity that tower elements, conductors, transformers and parts of meters are imported, which are manufactured and available here.

 He further stated, “your discoms order equipment from Chinese companies.
 We request you not to order from Chinese companies.”

 He stressed that under the Atmanirbhar Bharat mission.
 India will not import any equipment from China which is available here and will go for inspection of imported equipment.